smoretti/biohackrxiv-publication-template/paper/paper.md

 So we were not able to benchmark EESSI vs the original pipeline during the BioHackathon, but our efforts will continue to reach this goal.

+## Continuation
+Our efforts continue after the BioHackathon:
+- [toil](https://github.com/DataBiosphere/toil)(Galaxy/Workflow) has been added in EasyBuild.
+- The compilation of some tools on different architectures has been fixed.
+- The library usage has been patched.

 ## Acknowledgements
 We would like to acknowledge all users of the BioHackathon for fruitful interactions and advices, as well as the ELIXIR BioHackathon organization team for this great event.